Updated on 22 June 2018: 3 years after Brain Surgery

 There is a drastic difference in hearing between my ears but I couldn’t tell the difference until the sensitivity got better several months after surgery.
 I don’t wear a hearing aid but I can tell the difference in hearing.
 My surgeon said it might get better as the nerves regenerate.
 I got it checked two years post-surgery (May 2017) and I still have mild to moderate conductive hearing loss in my right ear which I’ve been told will not reverse.

-I have a prominent surgical scar and a dent at the back of my head.
+I have a prominent surgical scar and a dent in the back of my head.
 It is not visible from the hair but it took a long time to heal.
 I keep my hair short so that the hair doesn’t pull the skin around my scar and make it sore.
 Although it healed and the scar formed, it doesn’t take much for the scalp around to get sore and sensitive to touch.

 Note: This is a living breathing document.
 It will change!